mpirotaiswilton-IW/Dockerized-SpringBoot-Applications-Assignment-MaxPW/README.md

 ### Installation

 1. if not already installed, install Docker on your device (you can use the following link for a guide: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/))
-2. Clone this repository or download the .zip file from Github (extract the downloaaded zip file)
+2. Clone this repository or download the .zip file from GitHub (extract the downloaaded zip file)

 ### Running Hello-World